 - 1/4 teaspoon dried oregano

-- Melt butter in a large pot over medium high heat.
-Add scallions, celery, minced garlic and cauliflower and mix until slightly softened, about 10 minutes.
+- Melt butter along with cauliflower, green onions, celery and minced garlic in a large pot over medium high heat, stirring until vegetables are softened, about 10 minutes.

-- Add crushed tomatoes, chicken broth, sugar, salt, pepper, red pepper flakes and oregano.
-Bring to a boil and then reduce heat, cover and simmer for 25 minutes.
+- Add crushed tomatoes, chicken broth, sugar, salt, pepper, oregano and red pepper flakes into the pot.
+Bring to a boil and then reduce heat, cover and simmer for 20 minutes.

 - Using a slotted spoon, remove 1 cup of cauliflower from soup and set aside.

 - Use a immersion blender and blend the soup until desired thickness.
 Add the 1 cup of cauliflower back into the pot and stir.
-Serve and enjoy!
+Serve in bowls and enjoy!